Skip to main content

 Branch 1: Update Primary Contact

 Take a look at the example.
 Branch one, the Update branch, has three fields.
-Two display the first name and last name of the current primary contact and the other allows you to update that contact’s email address.
+Two show the first name and last name of the current primary contact and the other allows you to update that contact’s email address.

 Branch 2: Change Primary Contact

-OmniScript’s change primary contact functionality
+Omniscript’s change primary contact functionality

 Branch 3: Create a New Primary Contact

-OmniScript’s create a new primary contact functionality
+Omniscript’s create a new primary contact functionality

-Your newly designed OmniScript has multiple Blocks in one Step, but only displays one Block based on user input (the radio button they select).
-So, How do you actually configure the OmniScript so it branches like this?
-Link the radio buttons to their corresponding Blocks with a Conditional View.
-By pairing radio buttons and Block elements via a Conditional View, you display a Block based on user input while hiding the others.
-The end user only ever sees one Block at a time.
-This makes the page very user-friendly, because it only displays fields related to the task at hand: updating, changing, or creating a new primary contact.
+By pairing radio buttons and Block elements via a Conditional View, you show a Block based on user input while hiding the others.
+The end user only sees one Block at a time.
+This makes the page user-friendly because it only displays fields related to the task at hand: updating, changing, or creating a new primary contact.

-Now let’s explore how element properties help you provide a better user interface (UI) and user experience (UX).
+Now let’s explore how element properties can help you provide a better user interface (UI) and user experience (UX).

-Use Element Properties to Change the UI and UX of an OmniScript
+Use Element Properties to Change the UI and UX of an Omniscript

-Have you ever walked away from an online interaction because the webpage’s poor design made a task time-consuming and difficult?
+Have you ever walked away from an online interaction because poor design made a task time-consuming and difficult?
 The UI and UX of an interaction are critical to its success.
-Fortunately, it’s easy to use element properties to enhance the UI and UX of an OmniScript!

 There are other UI settings you can configure easily with standard element properties.

-OmniScript Step elements have their own UI settings you can configure.
+Omniscript Step elements have their own UI settings you can configure.

 You’ve learned how to adjust element properties to improve UI and UX.
 There’s still more to discover!
-Let’s say that you have those three Blocks on the page but only wish to display one at a time based on end-user input: Update, Change, or Create.
-What’s the solution?

-Add Conditional Branching to an OmniScript
+Add Conditional Branching to an Omniscript

 Enter conditional branching.
 You’re ready to add the radio buttons to the first Step.
 As you configure the properties, you link each of the Blocks in the second step to a different radio button or choice.
-Now your three Blocks will display one at a time based on end user input.
+Now your three Blocks will display one at a time based on end-user input.

 How does this work?
-Remember, almost every element in an OmniScript lets you define conditional views.
+Remember, almost every element in an Omniscript lets you define conditional views.
 As mentioned earlier, when you set up the radio button element, you link each choice to a Block on your page via these conditional views.
 This is conditional branching in a nutshell.

-Manipulate and Inspect OmniScript JSON
+Manipulate and Inspect Omniscript JSON

 When you add elements that work with data, such as Integration Procedure Action elements, use the following properties to do more complex data mapping and manipulation.